Your Brand is Built on Every Interaction: Managing Client Touchpoints for Lasting Success

 - Save this as your default reply in your CRM, lead form, and website chat tool.

-- Keep the message under sixty words so it reads like a human note instead of a robot script.
+- Keep the message under 60 words so it reads like a human note instead of a robot script.

-- During business hours, hold yourself to the ten minute rule and track response time as a metric.
+- During business hours, hold yourself to the response rule and track response time as a metric.

 The Weekly Status Email Script